lzsdodo/Blog/source/_posts/Data-Structure/Binary Tree.md

 - Complexity
     - T: `O(n)`
         - Because we visit each node exactly once.
-    - S: `O(n)`
+    - S: `O(n)` / `O(1)`
         - Taking system stack into consideration
         - Worst case, $level = size$

 - To be cautious
-    - When the depth of tree is too large, we might suffer from stack overflow problem
+    - When the depth of tree is too large, we might suffer from stack overflow problem, and the depth of the tree might be N in the worst case.
+        - That's one of the main reasons why we want to solve this problem iteratively sometimes.
+    - And the complexity might be different due to a different implementation.